pinindajin/ts-service-practice/README.md

 If you want to set up `docker-compose` to work against a database with SSL you will need to define `SSL_CERT` in the `environment` block of your compose file.
 This will need to be the base64 contents of your cert.

 `prod.env.json` and `docker-compose.prod.yml` is added to the `.gitignore`.
 You shouldn't have a reason to connect to a prod database in development.
 But if for some reason you want to this is done just as a safety precaution to help you avoid commiting files with sensitive secrets.

+## Deploying

+There are multiple ways... but here is one.

+Create a repo in Docker Hub.
+Set up the Github to DockerHub integration.
+Set the build rules.
+A good build rule is to base it on tags so you can control deploys with releases in Github.
+Be sure to set two build rules - one for the version and one for latest.
+Set up a managed Postgres database on Digital Ocean.
+Don't set any trusted sources.
+Warning this is not good idea, BUT the App Platform does not yet support trusted sources.
+To add some extra security you should set up a user and database other than the default user and databae to access your database.
+Be sure to download your ssl certificate.
+Set up an app in Digital Ocean's App Platform.
+Set it to use Docker Hub as your source.
+Enter in the appropriate environment variables.
+Remember that the SSL_CERT should be a base64 encoded string of your ssl certificate contents.
+If everything was done correctly you should now have a deployed service.